FAForever/wiki-pages/Play/Learning/Beginners-Guide-to-Forged-Alliance.md

 **Radar Jamming** is a passive ability of unit that generates more unit signatures to enemy radar/sonar than what is actually there.
 Counter-intelligence designed to fool enemies into thinking a larger number of units are present, suggesting to enemy player to over commit to an offense or defense of the detected unit, or units in this case.

 **Omni** is Radar and Sonar that ignores Stealth Fields and Radar Jamming, which makes it coveted for high priority positions.
-An ACU and T3 Air Scouts have this capability along with a T3 Radar building, though the T3 Radar's Omni radius is identical to the radar radius of the T2 Radar.
+An ACU and Scouts have this capability along with a T3 Radar building, though the T3 Radar's Omni radius is identical to the radar radius of T2 Radar.

 ## Build Order